 As technology grows at an ever increasing pace, the world’s first cellphone now seems like a dinosaur.
 Even the most basic flip phones offer features like SMS messaging, Bluetooth connectivity and many offer GPS navigation as well.

 Limited coverage is now becoming a thing of the past as well.
 We use the towers from every major carrier in the USA in an effort to provide the Best Cellular coverage in the USA.
-We’re in the process of launching Mobile Voice Over IP service to allow phones on every network place WiFi calls even when you’re out of cellular service (for example: in another country).
+We’re in the process of launching Mobile Voice Over IP service so that phones on every network can place WiFi calls.
+These calls work even when you’re out of cellular service (for example: in another country).

-We are excited to be a part of the major jumps in global communication over the next few years!
+We’ve come a long way since the World’s First Cellphone Call!
+It’s exciting to be a part of the major jumps in global communication.
 Big things are coming!